Air Transport Planning and Management MSc

 A dynamic and flexible course

 Flexibility - the course has January and September start dates.
-Modules are taught in five-day blocks so international students can travel to London efficiently several times a year.
+Modules on this course are taught in blocks of five days at a time.
+This means we can incorporate industry speakers from our professional development programme and also enables part-time students from elsewhere in the UK and Europe to travel efficiently to London several times a year.

 Diverse teaching methods include lectures, group workshops, business games, study visits and individual research.